In an emergency, please contact Portland House.

 Telephone: (01638) 600 699

-The Foodbank is part of Newmarket Open Door, and redistributes donated foods and household products to disadvantaged people through charities, voluntary and social welfare organisations, reducing food waste to landfill.
+The Foodbank is part of Newmarket Open Door, and redistributes donated foods and household products to disadvantaged people through our Foodbank shop and other charities, voluntary and social welfare organisations.

-The charity also operates the Shop ‘n’ Share scheme with donation boxes at Tesco’s in Fordham Road and Milton, Cambridge, and Cambridge Daily Bread.
-We recieve a large number of regular and one-off donations from retailers, wholesalers and local churches, businesses and organisations, including Sainsbury, Tesco and Reed Forwarding.
-Recent large donations came from the staff at Matioli Woods and Godolphin.
+The charity also operates the Shop ‘n’ Share scheme with donation boxes at Tesco’s in Fordham Road and the Co-op in Elizabeth Avenue.
+We also have collection points at the Town Council Offices in the High Street and at the Leisure Centre on Exning Road.
+We recieve regular and one-off donations from retailers, wholesalers and local churches, businesses and organisations, including Sainsbury, Waitrose and Tesco.

 We also receive large donations including fresh bread and cakes etc from Tesco.

 NEW NEW NEW NEW